Rax Roast Beef: Peak

+1990s and bankruptcy

-During this time, Rax began diversifying its core roast beef sales by adding baked potatoes, pizza, and a dinner bar with pasta, Chinese-style food, taco bar, an "endless" salad bar, and a dessert bar.
-Rax began to transform its restaurants from basic restaurant architecture into designs containing wood elements and solaria, with the intention of becoming the "champagne of fast food".
-This transformation drove away its core working-class customers, blurred its core business, and caused profits to plunge for Rax as other chains, such as Wendy's, took advantage of Rax's techniques and improved on them.
+During the late 1980s, Rax began a series of almost continuous changes to its business model, diversifying its staple roast beef sandwich sales into a more eclectic menu.
+At various times Rax promoted baked potatoes, pizza, a dinner bar with pasta, Asian-themed food, a taco bar, an "endless" salad bar, and a dessert bar.
+Rax also began to transform its restaurants from typical fast food restaurant architecture into designs containing wood elements and solaria, with the intention of becoming the "champagne of fast food".
+This transformation drove away its core working-class customers and obscured its staple sandwich business, causing profits to plunge while other chains, such as Wendy's, took advantage of Rax's ideas and improved on them.

-Compounding the decline was a management buyout of the company in 1991 and numerous changes that occurred on the company board.
+Compounding Rax's decline was a management buyout of the company in 1991 and numerous changes that occurred on the company board.
 The company attempted to convert under-performing outlets by forming joint ventures with Miami Subs and Red Burrito as they scaled back many of its stand-alone locations to its core markets, particularly in Ohio, Pennsylvania, and West Virginia.

 By August 1992, the chain had faded into obscurity.
-That month, a new advertising campaign was formulated with Deutsch Inc. to create a new animated character named Mr. Delicious, a sportcoat-wearing, briefcase-toting divorcee, to attract adult customers.
-Three months after the Mr. Delicious campaign began, Rax Restaurants Inc. filed for bankruptcy.
+That same month, a new advertising campaign was formulated with Deutsch Inc. to create a new animated promotion named "Mr. Delicious", a sportcoat-wearing, briefcase-toting, bespectacled, middle-aged man who constantly overshared his personal life while expressing gratitude for Rax restaurants.
+The campaign was ostensibly intended to attract adult customers to a 'value' menu.
+Despite the company's efforts to portray the Mr. D. campaign as successful, customers failed to respond.
+Three months after the arrival of Mr. Delicious, Rax Restaurants Inc. filed for bankruptcy.